Uganda: 1971 (after the coup) –1979 (end of Amin regime)

 After a military coup on 25 January 1971, Obote was deposed from power and General Idi Amin seized control of the country.
 Amin ruled Uganda as dictator with the support of the military for the next eight years.
 He carried out mass killings within the country to maintain his rule.
 An estimated 80,000–500,000 Ugandans died during his regime.
 Aside from his brutalities, he forcibly removed the entrepreneurial Indian minority from Uganda.
 In June 1976, Palestinian terrorists hijacked an Air France flight and forced it to land at Entebbe airport.
 One hundred of the 250 passengers originally on board were held hostage until an Israeli commando raid rescued them ten days later.
-Amin's reign was ended after the Uganda-Tanzania War in 1979, in which Tanzanian forces aided by Ugandan exiles invaded Uganda.
+Amin's reign was ended after the Uganda–Tanzania War in 1979, in which Tanzanian forces aided by Ugandan exiles invaded Uganda.

 1979–present

-Yoweri Museveni has been president since his forces toppled the previous regime in January 1986.
+In 1980, the Ugandan Bush War broke out, leading to Yoweri Museveni becoming president, as his forces toppled the previous regime in January 1986.

 Political parties in Uganda were restricted in their activities beginning that year, in a measure ostensibly designed to reduce sectarian violence.
 In the non-party "Movement" system instituted by Museveni, political parties continued to exist, but they could operate only a headquarters office.
 They could not open branches, hold rallies, or field candidates directly (although electoral candidates could belong to political parties).
 A constitutional referendum cancelled this nineteen-year ban on multi-party politics in July 2005.

-In 1993, Pope John Paul II visited Uganda during his 6-day pastoral trip to urge Ugandans to seek reconciliation.
-During mass celebrations, he paid homage to the slain Christian martyrs.
+In 1993, Pope John Paul II visited Uganda during his six-day pastoral trip to urge Ugandans to seek reconciliation.

-In the mid-to-late 1990s, Museveni was lauded by western countries as part of a new generation of African leaders.
+In the mid-to-late 1990s, Museveni was lauded by Western countries as part of a new generation of African leaders.
 His presidency has been marred, however, by invading and occupying the Democratic Republic of the Congo during the Second Congo War, resulting in an estimated 5.4 million deaths since 1998, and by participating in other conflicts in the Great Lakes region of Africa.
 He has struggled for years in the civil war against the Lord's Resistance Army, which has been guilty of numerous crimes against humanity, including child slavery, the Atiak massacre, and other mass murders.
 Conflict in northern Uganda has killed thousands and displaced millions.

 Parliament abolished presidential term limits in 2005, allegedly because Museveni used public funds to pay US$2,000 to each member of parliament who supported the measure.
 Presidential elections were held in February 2006.
 Museveni ran against several candidates, the most prominent of them being Kizza Besigye.